 Why are punters so afraid of nuclear technology?
 Is it the technology?
 Is it the nuclear?
 This is as puzzling to me as modern politics and economics.

 It makes no sense.
 This fear.

 We exist in a universe that is constantly creating and destroying.
-Life is spawned from out of all this violence, and threatened by it.
-Life has to combat disease, superstorms, earthquakes, meteor impacts, supernovas, gamma ray bursts and that is just the natural world.
+Life is spawned from all this violence, and threatened by it.
+Life has to combat disease, superstorms, earthquakes, meteor impacts, supernovas, gamma-ray bursts and that is just the natural world.
 The human world is even deadlier.

 Technology, I thought was the one thing that made the natural world safer.
 Yet it also gave humans greater efficiency at killing each other.

 Therefore, whether climate change is man-made or not is really not the issue.
 The threat is, nature is trying to kill us again.
 Conspiring for hundreds of millions of years, setting up its trap, storing billions of tonnes of carbon underground, and waiting for some biological species to come along and step into it.